QiangAIResearcher/qiangairesearcher.github.io/_pages/bio.md

 {% include base_path %}

-I am a PhD student under the supervision of [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
+I am a postdoctoral research fellow working with [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
 I'm enthusiastic to understand the frontier challenges in machine learning, distill these challenges into mathematically sound formulations, and develop fully-functioning methods to tackle them.
 My research interests lie in the areas of statistical machine learning and deep learning with applications to natual languages and asynchronous sequential data.

 Education